Admission to the Rowe Scholars Program

 Juniors

 In Spring 2012, the program began accepting applications from rising juniors.
 Rising juniors are defined as undergraduate students who, by the time of entry into the Rowe Scholars Program, have at least 54 completed credits and four semesters remaining until their expected date of graduation.
-If not already members of the Honors Program, Rowe applicants must apply to Honors concurrently.
+If not already members of the Honors Program, Rowe applicants must apply to Honors.

 The Admissions Committee is looking for rising juniors:

-• who are members (or soon to be members) of the Honors Program
+• Are members of the Honors Program

 Essays must be original works written solely by the applicant.